Bigger Than the Whole Sky: Composition

-"Bigger Than the Whole Sky" is an ambient ballad.
+"Bigger Than the Whole Sky" is an ambient and folk ballad with elements of blues.
 Insider's Callie Ahlgrim and Courteney Larocca described the production as "country-tinged", and Rolling Stones Rob Sheffield said it was a "twangy grief ballad", demonstrated by Antonoff's slide guitar, that resembled the sound of "Sad Beautiful Tragic", a song from Swift's 2012 album Red.

 The lyrics are about heartache after a significant event.
 According to Vulture's Nate Jones, the title is a probable allusion to the writer Emily Dickinson.
 The song is ambiguous and does not reference what exactly was lost.
-The opening verse depicts the narrator in grievance, "No words appear before me in the aftermath/ Salt streams out my eyes and into my ears."
+The opening verse depicts the narrator in mourning, "No words appear before me in the aftermath/ Salt streams out my eyes and into my ears."
 In the second verse, the narrator tries to find reason for the loss and expresses her guilt, alluding to religion: "Did some bird flap its wings over in Asia?/ Did some force take you because I didn't pray?"
 The chorus is dedicated to someone the narrator has not met: "And I've got a lot to pine about/ I've got a lot to live without/I'm never gonna meet/ What could've been, would've been/ What should've been you."
 Swift uses her breathy vocals in an upper register to sing the word "goodbye" in the chorus: "Goodbye, goodbye, goodbye/You were bigger than the whole sky/You were more than just a short time."

 Critical reception

-Upon release, many listeners shared on social media that felt a connection to the song in relation to miscarriages that they experienced.
+Upon release, many listeners shared on social media that they felt a connection to the song in relation to miscarriages that they experienced.
 After Swift performed it live in November 2023, Chris Willman of Variety commented that the track had become "an anthem over the last 13 months for fans who are grieving a loved one".
-According to People's Kelsie Gibson, some listeners felt that "Bigger Than the Whole Sky" was a continuation of Swift's 2012 charity single, "Ronan", which was dedicated to a 4-year-old boy who died because of cancer.
+According to People's Kelsie Gibson, some listeners felt that "Bigger Than the Whole Sky" was a continuation of Swift's 2012 charity single, "Ronan", which was dedicated to a 4-year-old boy who died of cancer.
 Sheffield and The Atlantics Shirley Li described the song's tone as elegiac.
-The former ranked the song in the top 50 among Swift's 274 songs in her entire discography and lauded it for being "powerfully understated".
-Ahlgrim and Larocca commended the lyrics for portraying heartbreak with vague yet emotionally resonant lyrics that could apply to a wide range of emotional experiences by different people.
+The former ranked the song in the top 50 among Swift's 286 songs in her entire discography and lauded it for being "powerfully understated".
+Ahlgrim and Larocca commended the lyrics for portraying heartbreak with vague yet emotionally resonant lyrics that could apply to a wide range of emotional experiences.

-Covers
+Cover

-American comedian and musician Marc Maron covered the song in his 2025 stand-up comedy special Panicked.
+The American comedian and musician Marc Maron covered the song in his 2025 stand-up comedy special Panicked.
 According to Maron, he first came across the song while grieving over the death of his partner Lynn Shelton, who died in May 2020.